postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 Instead of applying the aspect to every single class, you can apply it on an interface and it will automatically apply to all derived classes.

-`Creatures` are children object of `BoardViewModel`, so you can mark it as the `[Child]` attribute.
+`Creatures` are children object of `BoardViewModel`, so you can mark it with the `[Child]` attribute.

 [7]

-Unlike the view, the model classes are accessed both from the UI thread and several background threads.
+Unlike the view, the model classes are accessed from both the UI thread and several background threads.
 Since the state of these objects is mutable, the reader-writer synchronized model is great for this namespace.
+It allows several readers at the same time, but writers get exclusive access.

 [8]